 Pursuant to a Management Services Agreement dated June 3, 2013, Resverlogix performs financial and administrative services pertaining to us as are required.
 We pay Resverlogix a management fee based on the cost of its personnel and the proportionate time worked on behalf of us.
-Resverlogix will also be reimbursed for general and administrative costs.
+Resverlogix is also reimbursed for general and administrative costs.
+Effective January 1, 2015, we entered into a Services Agreement with Resverlogix whereby we supply limited research services to Resverlogix.